Support Home Launching Your Study Design

 Before you get ready to launch your experiment, there are a couple of things we recommend doing to check your experiment works properly.

 Previewing your experiment is the best way to see what your experiment will look like to your participants.
 You can preview your experiment as many times as you want to!
+The Preview button will appear slightly different depending on whether you are using New Experiment Builder or Classic Experiment Builder.

 At the end of the preview, you will be given the opportunity to download the data from that preview.
 This is a great way to check your data, and make sure all the relevant information that you need for your analysis are being recorded.